brainhack-school2020/mwmaclean-BHS2020/README.md

 # mwmaclean-BHS2020
+# Learning to organize, preprocess, analyze and visualize dMRI data with new tools!
-This project is part of the Brainhack School 2020
+## This project is part of the Brainhack School 2020

-Team contributors: Michèle MacLean & Brainhack School members
+### Contributors: Michèle MacLean & Brainhack School members

 <img src="images/bhs2020.png" width="70%">